 Who Owns The Amphicars at Disney Springs?

 Contrary to many other articles, Disney’s cars are not owned, nor was this attraction a Disney idea.
 The car collection belongs to the Gibson Restaurant Group.
 The Boathouse is one of the groups’ restaurants, and they lease the location from Disney.
 Steven Schussler is the creative genius behind the idea.
-Schussler has owned several Amphicars and decided that making amphicar rides available would be distinguishing was to highlight the Boathouse.
+Schussler has owned several Amphicars and decided that making amphicar rides available would be distinguishing ways to highlight the Boathouse.
 He was right!

-The Boathouse is the only place in the world where the public can ride in an amphicar.
+The Boathouse is the only place the public can ride in an amphicar.
 The best bit is that you don’t need a parking ticket to participate at Disney Springs.

 Random Amphicar Facts